 - Regulatory issues

 The panel will review these and other key issues:

 - What factors contribute to private equity firms and physician practices considering and entering into MSO arrangements?

-- What are the key factors for counsel in structuring MSOs?
+- What are the critical factors for counsel in structuring MSOs?

 - What are best practices for counsel to ensure regulatory compliance in a physician practice private equity MSO?

 Chair, Healthcare Practice Group; Co-Chair, Healthcare Private Equity Team

 Ms. Humphreys leads the firm’s national healthcare practice.
 With more than 20 years of experience, she has... | Read More

 Ms. Humphreys leads the firm’s national healthcare practice.
 With more than 20 years of experience, she has counseled national healthcare organizations on hundreds of transactions in the healthcare industry, including hospitals and health systems, health plans, surgery centers, physician practice management companies, laboratories and healthcare information technology companies, among others.
 She also leads interdisciplinary teams to provide clients with creative solutions to the operational and regulatory issues they face while working within an ever-changing, complex regulatory environment.Close

 Mr. Prives concentrates his practice in the areas of healthcare and corporate law.
 His experience on behalf of... | Read More